badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

 There's quite a lot of minor (and perhaps major) errors in this book, so you've got to take care to double check the code's validity.

+**We should also make a point in BIG ASS LETTERS that Elm bosses the error messaging which is _far_ superior to Python** and PyLance's shitty error messages, which are sometimes indecipherable.

 ## Essentials

 > Getting through the book has been quite a slow process.
 Just imagine doing this from scratch in a different language! **Do not take that journey lightly**, as it's liable to take 2-3 months.